MarkESDR/dotfiles/antergos/README.md

 This directory contains install scripts to setup a machine running fresh Antergos using i3

+## Issues loading live usb

+ - If seeing `antergos error loading \arch\boot\vmlinuz not found” error.
+Is this a known problem?`, select `cd/dvd` boot option

 ## When installing Antergos

  - If using Nvidia Optimus, *DO NOT INSTALL NVIDIA DRIVERS*